 Periodic inspections of low-level radioactive waste disposal facilities, from the pre-operational through the post-closure phase, are essential to ensure that activities are being conducted in compliance with regulatory requirements and consistent with good safety practices.

-Inspections during siting and construction phases are essential to ensure the facility is being sited and constructed in accordance with regulatory and license requirements.

-Operational phase inspections are essential for ensuring that disposal activities are being conducted in accordance with license conditions and regulatory requirements.

-Closure and post-closure inspections are essential to ensure activities at closure are being conducted in compliance with the regulatory requirements and the facility is performing as expected.

 The frequency of inspections for operating low-level radioactive waste disposal facilities is specified in NRC Inspection Manual, Chapter 2800, as yearly.
-Inspection frequencies for non- operational phase inspections should be established.
+Inspection frequencies for non- operational phase inspections should be established by the program.
 There must be a capability for maintaining and retrieving statistical data on the status of the inspection program for the low-level radioactive waste disposal program.

 Technical Quality of Inspections

-This subelement provides the qualitative balance to subelement b above, which looks at the status of the inspection program on a quantitative basis.
-Review team members will accompany Agreement State inspectors, including onsite resident inspectors, to evaluate their knowledge and capabilities at low-level radioactive waste disposal facilities during the inspections discussed in subelement b above.
-These accompaniments will usually occur at a time other than the onsite review of the region or Agreement State.
+Review team members will accompany Agreement State inspectors, including onsite resident inspectors, to assess the program’s performance regarding evaluation of licensee’s adherence to regulatory requirements and the safe and secure use of agreement material at low-level radioactive waste disposal facilities during the inspections discussed in subelement b above.
+These accompaniments will occur at a time other than the onsite review.
 Reviews in this area focus on the scope, completeness, and technical accuracy of inspections and related documentation.
-Review teams will conduct indepth, onsite reviews of completed inspection reports.
+Review teams will conduct in depth, onsite reviews of completed inspection reports.
+In addition, review teams will verify that supervisors generally conduct accompaniments of inspectors on an annual basis to provide management quality assurance.

 Technical Quality of Licensing Actions

 An acceptable program for licensing low-level radioactive waste disposal facilities ensures that the proposed waste disposal facilities will meet State licensing requirements for waste product and volume, qualifications of personnel, site characterization, performance assessment, facilities and equipment, operating and emergency procedures, financial qualifications and assurances, closure and decommissioning procedures, and institutional arrangements in a manner sufficient to establish a basis for licensing action.
-This program may be accomplished through the preparation and use of internal licensing guides, policy memoranda, or use of NRC equivalent guides.
+This program may be accomplished through the preparation and use of internal licensing guides, policy memoranda, or use of NRC compatible guides.
 Licensing decisions should be adequately documented through safety evaluation reports, or similar documentation, of the license review and approval process.
 Opportunities for public hearings are provided in accordance with applicable State administrative procedure laws during the process of licensing a low-level radioactive waste disposal facility.
-Pre-licensing interactions with the applicant should be conducted to ensure clear communication of the regulatory requirements.

-To evaluate the technical quality of the licensing program, a review of a technical aspect of a radioactive waste disposal licensing action (e.g., health physics, hydrology, and structural engineering) will be conducted in addition to an evaluation of the license review process.
-Technical quality includes not only the review of completed actions but also an examination of any ongoing requests for licenses or renewals that may have health and safety implications.
+The review team should evaluate the technical quality of the licensing program in the areas of health physics, hydrology, and structural engineering in addition to an evaluation of the license review process.
+Technical quality includes not only the review of completed actions but also an examination of any ongoing requests for licenses or renewals that may have safety and security implications.

 Technical Quality of Incident and Allegation Activities

-Reviews of low-level radioactive waste program incidents and allegations of safety concerns should be conducted in the same manner and as part of Common Performance Indicator 5 (Sections (B)(5) of this part), unless the low-level radioactive waste program is organizationally separate from the materials program.
+Reviews of low-level radioactive waste program incidents and allegations of safety concerns should be conducted in the same manner and as part of Common Performance Indicator 5 (Sections (B)(5) of this part).

 Non-Common Performance Indicator 4—Uranium Recovery Program